dgilland/yummly.py/README.md

 Version: 0.3.0

-**NOTE:** This library and its author is not affliated with Yummly.
+**NOTE:** This library and its author are not affliated with Yummly.

 ## Installation